+SUSTAINABILITY

-SUSTAINABILITY STATEMENT
+STATEMENT

-The Board of Directors ("Board") of SLP Resources Berhad ("SLP" or the "Company") is pleased to present this Sustainability Statement ("Statement") which covers the sustainability performance of SLP and its subsidiaries ("SLP Group" or the "Group") from 1 January to 31 December 2021 ("FY2021"), unless otherwise stated.
-This Statement provides an overview of our approach, performance, targets, and achievements on the Group's long-term economic, environmental, and social impacts (collectively known as "Material Sustainability Maters" or "MSMs"), including how the MSMs are managed to achieve our objectives and ensuring our business is carried out in a responsible and sustainable manner.
+The Board of Directors ("Board") of SLP Resources Berhad ("SLP" or the "Company") is pleased to present this Sustainability Statement ("Statement") which covers the sustainability performance of SLP and its subsidiaries ("SLP Group" or the "Group") throughout the financial year ended 31 December 2022 ("FY2022"), unless otherwise specified.
+This Statement provides an overview of our approach, performance, targets, and achievements concerning the Group's critical long-term economic, environmental, and social impacts (collectively known as "Material Sustainability Matters" or "MSMs"), including how these MSMs are managed to achieve our objectives and ensuring our business operations are conducted responsibly and sustainably.